Have you ever entered the grocery store with your pockets full and left with almost no money?

 Not literally speaking!
 Near the checkout counter, you will find things like chocolates, magazines, water, ice-creams, make-up, notebooks, and a lot of high price items.

 These are kept strategically near the counter for a reason.
-This is the last trick the stores use to create an urge to buy items of high prices.
+This is the last trick the stores use to create an urge to buy items at high prices.

 Most often you will find chocolates near the counter cause who doesn’t like chocolates!